benyboy84/GitHubAction_terraform-validate/README.md

 If the terraform configuration is not valid, the GitHub Action job failed.

 A comment will be added to the pull request with the output of the `terraform validate` in case of error.
-Can be removed by adding the input 'Comment' and set the value to false.

 ## Requirements